SAP/cap-operator/website/content/en/docs/usage/resources/capapplicationversion.md

 - An array of workloads (`workloads`) must be defined that include the various software components of the SAP Cloud Application Programming Model application.
 A deployment representing the CAP application server or a job that which is used for tenant operations are examples of such workloads.
 A workload must have either a `deploymentDefinition` or a `jobDefinition`.
 See the next section for more details.
 - An optional attribute `tenantOperations` can be used to define a sequence of steps (jobs) to be executed during tenant operations (provisioning / upgrade / deprovisioning).

+> The `CAPApplicationVersion` resource is meant to be immutable - it's spec should not be modified once it is deployed.
+This is also prevented by our web-hooks which we recommend to always keep active (default).

 ### Workloads with `deploymentDefinition`

 ```yaml